bengen343/co-voters-to-gbq/README.txt

-This code sets up a Google Cloud Run service that will periodically download the complete voter file from your Colorado Secretary of State FTP account and store it as a monthly table in your Google BigQuery data warehouse.
+This code sets up a Google Cloud Run service that will download the complete voter file from your Colorado Secretary of State FTP account and store it as a monthly table in your Google BigQuery data warehouse.